rbowsley/lamplighthelp/source/16-12-4_Global_Settings-_Data_Display_Options.markdown

 #### Do you want translations of terms within your system to be {{project}} specific?

    If you have multiple {{Lamplight}} systems, selecting this option allows you to use different languages for each one.
-For example, one could be in English, and another in French..
+For example, one could be in English, and another in French.

 #### What languages do you want to use?